 Dismount on uphill side, or to either side if ATV is pointed straight uphill.
-Turn the ATV around and remount, following the procedure described on page 81.
+Turn the ATV around and remount.

 Braking and handling are greatly affected when operating in hilly terrain.
 Improper procedure could cause loss of control or overturn and result in serious injury or death.